Sage-Bionetworks/DCA-Data-Ingress-Docs/update-existing-metadata.md

    * provide metadata for files that have been added to your dataset

 _In this how-to, we'll be using an example `clinical` dataset named `Clinical Family History` located in a Synapse Project called `HTAN HCA immune cells census`.
 This is a dataset that's been annotated previously._

+<b> Before you start: </b>
+   * Please make sure that you get your existing metadata first and update it with any additional changes.
+   * You can reuse existing templates as long as your dataset hasn't changed (i.e. files haven't been deleted or added).
+You could validate and submit without regenerating your templates every time.
+   * If files were deleted, please ensure that the templates don't contain the records associated with these files.

+<b> To update your metadata: </b>

 1. Access the [Data Curator app](https://www.synapse.org/#!Wiki:syn20681266/ENTITY)
     - If you are prompted to login to Synapse, please use your Synapse account (or associated Google account).